connormeaton/connormeaton.github.io/_posts/2021-01-20-where-is-nuance-going.md

 -	I understand the motives behind anti-racism.
 I also understand the obvious and real dangers behind the idea.
 -	I understand the post-modern drive to destroy rigid objectivity.
 I also understand the societal/individual need for classification and limitation.
 -	I understand the importance of safe and affordable access to abortions.
 I also understand how many view abortions as a philosophical/spiritual tragedy.
 -	I understand the body positivity movement and its efforts to reduce the never-ending barrage of stigma people receive about their body shape.
-I also understand the medical risk of normalizing obesity.
+I also understand arguments for the medical risk of normalizing obesity.
 -	I understand why some people are atheists.
 I understand why some people are fundamental religious believers.

 ### SCIENCE